001202ZHENG/V1_Chatbot_Streamlit/README.md

    ```

 ## Acknowledgements
-This project was developed as part of a collaboration between students from ESSEC Business School and Deloitte HR Transformation team.
+This project was developed as part of a collaboration between students from ESSEC&CentraleSupélec and Deloitte HR Transformation team.
 We are grateful for the support and guidance provided by our professors and the Deloitte team.